National Dance Project Presentation Grant

 Presentation Grant deadlines occur twice a year in November and April approximately four weeks after tour coordinators submit tour plans to NEFA.
 See Process & Deadlines below for more information.

 To be eligible for a Presentation Grant, applicants must:

 - Be included on a tour plan for an NDP project.
-See the most recent National Dance Project Awards publication for eligible projects and tour coordinator information.
+See the most recent August 2014 and December 2014 National Dance Project Award publications for eligible projects and tour coordinator information.